-- Can you thunder with a voice like him?
 This can be translated as a statement.
-AT: "You certainly cannot cause thunder with your voice the way God does with his."
-(See: Rhetorical Question Metonymy) - a voice like him "a voice the way he does."
-Most translations read, "a voice like his voice" (see UDB).
+Alternate translation: "You certainly cannot cause thunder with your voice the way God does with his."
+(See: Rhetorical Question and Metonymy)

+a voice like him

+"a voice the way he does" or "a voice like his voice"